chocolatey/docs/input/en-us/create/create-packages.md

 ## Quick Start guide

-If you think you got what it takes and just want to know the basic steps to get a package out, there is a special [Quick Start Guide](xref:create-packages-quick-start) for you. **NOTE**: This doesn't exempt you from observing the rules, requirements and guidelines (noted below).
+If you think you got what it takes and just want to know the basic steps to get a package out, there is a special [Quick Start Guide](xref:create-packages-quick-start) for you.

+> :memo: **NOTE** This doesn't exempt you from observing the rules, requirements and guidelines (noted below).

 ## Rules to be observed before publishing packages